In this section

 Each year, patient families travel to Washington, D.C., to speak with members of Congress as part of Family Advocacy Day.
-Meet Carson, from Seymour, Wisc., who took part in this event in June 2021.
+Meet Phoenix & Vince, who took part in this event in June 2023.

 Learn how Children's educates lawmakers in Madison about the importance of children's health and well-being each year.

 Children’s Advocacy Network will keep you up-to-date on issues affecting children’s health and well-being so you can contact your legislators on topics that matter to you.

 Patient families travel to Washington, D.C. each year to meet with lawmakers to discuss important pediatric health care issues.

 Children's leaders and staff meet with state lawmakers in Madison to discuss issues impacting local hospitals, communities and kids' health.

 For information about our advocacy efforts, email us.